 When you pass on, you also leave behind memories and your values to the younger generation.
 This is why it is important that you live a meaningful life and impart the values that you prioritise by practicing them in your daily lives.

-Similar to how the generation that came before left you a legacy you could build upon, the generation after you will be able to build upon what you leave them.
+Similar to how the generation that came before left you a legacy you could build upon, you have the opportunity to do the same for those who come after.

 The way you lead your life has a profound impact on those close to you.
 These are the values you believe in that will act as a compass for the next generation.